Automatic semigroups vs automaton semigroups: Examples and counterexamples

+Such a large breadth corresponds with a great height of the associated $\NMbar$-graph as displayed on Figure~\ref{fig-ngraph}.

+It becomes clear that the larger the breadth, the higher the $\NMbar$-graph, the most the semigroup approximates~$\press{~a:~~}$.
+This can be compared with a null breadth, that is, with a quadratic normalisation with no rules at all, which generates the rank~$\card{\Gar}$ free semigroup. \end{example}

-To conclude, we would like to completely illustrate the duality between "being an automatic semigroup" and "being an automaton semigroup" by highlighting a paradigmatic example.
+To conclude, we would like to illustrate the duality between "being an automatic semigroup" and "being an automaton semigroup" by highlighting a paradigmatic example.

-\begin{example} The braid monoids were used by Thurston \cite[Chapter~9]{EpsteinWord} to describe his idea to build a single transducer that computes the now-called Adjan-Garside-Thurston normal form via iterated runs.
-The 3-strand braid monoid is
+\begin{example} The braid monoids were chosen by Thurston \cite[Chapter~9]{EpsteinWord} to describe his idea to build a single transducer that computes the so-called Adjan--Garside--Thurston normal form via iterated runs.
+The (classical) $n$-strand braid monoid is

-According to Corollary~\ref{cor-duality}, its Thurston transducer and its Mealy automaton are displayed on Figure~\ref{fig-braid}: these dual automata make~$\BB^1_{3+}$ both an automatic and an automaton monoid.
-Such an approach may hopefully shed some light on the question of whether or not the braid groups are selfsimilar.
+Figure~\ref{fig-comb} illustrates the combing of some 4-strand braid diagram to obtain its $\NM$-normal form, mimicking the square diagrams from Definitions~\ref{def-norm} and~\ref{def-msqn}.
+A small triangle stands for the beginning of a strand.
+The initial diagram runs from north-east corner to west.
+One step of normalisation applies on the west-most 2-window, and so on.